Aimone History, Family Crest & Coats of Arms

 The surname Aimone was first found in Poitou, where a family of this name originated and grew until some branches became among the most prestigious families in the region.

-Important Dates for the Aimone family
+Early History of the Aimone family

 This web page shows only a small excerpt of our Aimone research.
 Another 72 words (5 lines of text) covering the years 1255, 1399, 1800, 1863 and 1010 are included under the topic Early Aimone History in all our PDF Extended History products and printed products wherever possible.